 Manmade diamonds currently represent approximately 2% of the gem-quality diamond market.
 However, the market share is likely to grow in the future with advancement in technology.

-We have a wide collection of lab created diamonds (also referred to as lab Grown diamonds, man made diamonds, CVD diamonds solitaire diamonds and fancy shape diamonds) which are chemically, physically and optically identical to 100% mined diamonds.
+We have a wide collection of lab created diamonds (also referred to as lab Grown diamonds, man made diamonds, solitaire diamonds and fancy shape diamonds) which are chemically, physically and optically identical to 100% mined diamonds.

 We also offer small loose diamonds at cheapest prices.